Customize Consent Preferences

 Why focused goal setting with your students is powerful!

-For individual goal-setting conferences, meet with each student for no longer than 5 minutes.
+For individual goal-setting conferences, remember you are goal setting with students and not goal setting for students.
+Meet with each student for no longer than 5 minutes.
 Aim to meet with about 4 or 5 students a day during your reading block.
 This should take you no more than a week and a half to conference with each student.
 The key to being able to do this in a timely manner is to have your conference forms ready!
-And what are the other students doing while you are conferences with one student individually?
-The rest of the class can read silently, work independently, or work at centers.

-Here Are Some Example Goals and Action Steps
+Here Are Some Example Goals With Action Steps

 Reading